aolunuga/opproject/readme.txt

 In order to create a new database with the default values you can simply execute the following steps after installing MySQL:

-   (1) Open a command line window (DOS shell) und change into the "demodata"
+   (1) Open a command line window (DOS shell) and change into the "demodata"
        directory
-   (2) Type "mysql –u root -p" and enter the root password which you specified
+   (2) Type "mysql -u root -p" and enter the root password which you specified
        when installing MySQL
    (3) mysql> \. createdb.sql;
    (4) mysql> quit